kslg/2405-hackathon-team1-Star-Wars/README.md

 * I want to receive a performance based nofication upon completion so that I can see how well I know Darth Vader.
 * I want to be able to refer to the instructions without having to restart the game so that I can have a quick reminder if I forget and continue to play.
 * I want to have a Start, Reset and Next question button so I have some control over the flow of the game.
-* I want to have time limited questions so that I the game doesn't take all day.
+* I want to have time limited questions so that the game doesn't take all day.
 ### Wiki Page
 * I want to be able to view a timeline of Darth Vaders life story so that I can learn about the character in a structured way.
 * I want to be able to read text that is relevant to each part of the timeline so that I can learn about specific area that interest me.